AkshatJain05/easywaypro/README.md

-# Easyway Pro – E-Learning Platform
+# Easyway Pro – AI-powered e-learning & career preparation platform

 **Easyway Pro** is a full-stack **e-learning platform** built using the **MERN stack** and **Tailwind CSS**.
 It empowers students to **learn smarter and track their progress** with features like notes, quizzes, certificates, roadmaps, resume builder, and AI tools.